-The Basilica Cistern entrance rests next to the Million Stone, the ruins of a marker used as the starting point for all roads leading to Constantinople.
+The Basilica Cistern entrance rests next to the Stone of Million, the ruins of a marker used as the starting point for all roads leading to Constantinople (Istanbul’s former name).
 It’s fun to look at the various destinations and distances on a modern signpost next to the ancient stone.

 To see the Cistern, you descend 55 steps to a deck overlooking the dimly lit water arena.
 The site includes columns and capitals from earlier monuments including 336 marble columns to support the roof.
 The columns stand in 12 rows with 26 columns in each row.
 The walls, arches, and floors are brick and emit a soft reddish glow from the strategically placed ambient lighting.
 As you continue down, soft classical music fills the air producing a calming vibe.

 Proceed onward until you reach wooden platforms that were erected over the water.
 Look closely and you’ll see fish swimming, but otherwise the water remains flat and serene.
 The “Underground Palace” gives a Zen feel, especially surprising since one of the busiest intersections lies directly above.
 I would never have toured or expected a cistern to become one of my fondest memories of Istanbul, except for the favorable reviews.
 For a busy tourist, the cistern becomes a real oasis.

 In one corner I found a booth with costumes and photographers and couldn’t resist letting my inner child play.
 I dressed as a harem woman and had my photo taken.